Menu

 In pure 1970s swagger, the renovation drenched the interior in the full-spectrum of a pulsating, unpredictable decade.
 You won’t find early shades of Ralph Lauren interiors here.
 Not even close.

-Featured in the September 1977 issue of House Beautiful under the title “Rainbow Retreat,” the project didn’t erase the cabin’s frontier character.
-It collided with it.
-Massive cedar logs remained intact.
+Featured in the September 1977 issue of House Beautiful under the title “Rainbow Retreat,” the project didn’t erase the cabin’s frontier character– it shifted expectations.
+Massive stacked cedar logs remained intact.
 The stone fireplace still anchored the great room.
 But layered over those rugged bones was a fearless spectrum of color that turned a once-dark lodge into something closer to a playhouse in the woods.

 The great room is pure 1977 confidence.
 Saturated yellow sofas sit like sculptural blocks of sunshine.
 Red-orange lounge chairs punch up the warmth.
-A modernist carpet, banded in green, plum, and golden yellow, sweeps across the floor like a brushstroke on canvas.
+A modernist carpet, banded in green, plum, and golden yellow, sweeps across the floor like a pathway of color set in motion.

 And then there are the shapes.

 Low, boxy seating.
 Rounded edges.
 Chunky forms that feel playful rather than precious.
 The layout invites conversation and relaxed lounging.
-It feels less like a romanticized lodge and more like a design playground — exactly the kind of “playhouse” energy the owners originally envisioned.
+It feels less like a romanticized lodge and more like a design playground — full of that unmistakable 70s playhouse energy.

-The carpet, a vivid graphic arc, sweeps through the center of the room, guiding the eye from one color saturated seating cluster to the next.
+The carpet, a vivid graphic arc, sweeps through the center of the room, guiding the eye from one color saturated seating area to the next.

 Kaleidoscope Kitchen